k1m0ch1/big-brother-test/pinjol/non-ojk/bunga-dahlia/latest.md

 source : https://play.google.com/store/apps/details?id=com.jzbmi.bungadahlia

+## Summary

+1. The permission is so dangerous, detect your current LIVE location, the application can turn on or off your internet (mobile or wifi), the application can install other application, the application can read all your SMS and contact, the application can make a dial and the application can check your latest phone call
+2.

 ## Permissions

 1. Location (android.permission.ACCESS_COARSE_LOCATION, android.permission.ACCESS_FINE_LOCATION)

+   > tl;dr application can get the live current device location

 2. Networking (android.permission.ACCESS_NETWORK_STATE, android.permission.ACCESS_WIFI_STATE, android.permission.CHANGE_NETWORK_STATE, android.permission.CHANGE_WIFI_STATE, android.permission.INTERNET)

   > the application can connect or disconnect from the mobile network or wifi

 3. Install Extra App (android.permission.BROADCAST_PACKAGE_ADDED, android.permission.BROADCAST_PACKAGE_CHANGED, android.permission.BROADCAST_PACKAGE_INSTALL, android.permission.BROADCAST_PACKAGE_REPLACED, android.permission.REQUEST_INSTALL_PACKAGES)

    > the application can install an extra application (malware, etc)